Yutoti/LeetCode/README.md

 Note:
 1. You must do this in-place without making a copy of the array.
 2. Minimize the total number of operations.

+## 717. 1-bit and 2-bit Characters（2018.3.30 09:06）

+We have two special characters.
+The first character can be represented by one bit 0.
+The second character can be represented by two bits (10 or 11).

+Now given a string represented by several bits.
+Return whether the last character must be a one-bit character or not.
+The given string will always end with a zero.

+## 169. Majority Element（2018.3.30 23:06）
+Given an array of size n, find the majority element.
+The majority element is the element that appears more than ⌊ n/2 ⌋ times.

+You may assume that the array is non-empty and the majority element always exist in the array.